 Self-service client installation guide

-This guide provides the information you need to install, configure, and troubleshoot Adaxes self-service client, and is intended for system administrators, integrators, and other IT professionals that are using the product.
+This guide provides the information you need to install, configure, and troubleshoot the Adaxes self-service client.

-• Inability to follow links to other sites from the password self-reset site
+• Inability to follow links to other sites from the self-password reset page

 • Limited context menus on Windows